 Introduction

-A <remoteCSE> resource shall represent a remote CSE that is registered to the Registrar CSE. <remoteCSE> resources shall be located directly under the <CSEBase>.
+A <remoteCSE> resource shall represent a remote CSE that is registered to the Registrar CSE. <remoteCSE> resources shall be located directly under the <CSEBase> of the registrar <CSEBase>.

-Conversely each registered CSE shall also be represented as a sub-set of <remoteCSE> resource in the registering CSE's <CSEBase>.
+In addition each registered CSE shall have a <remoteCSE> resource representing its registrar CSEBase.
+This is created directly under in the registered CSE's <CSEBase>.

 The detailed description can be found in clause 9.6.4 in Architecture TS.